Skip to main content

 Traditional deterministic BCI systems assume clean, consistent signals.
 When these assumptions break down, the systems fail catastrophically with no indication of confidence or reliability.

-Bayesian Inference for BCI
+Bayesian Inference For BCI

 # Run inference - returns full posterior distribution